-Bending Oak Farm is an educational farm committed to our mission of showing people what is possible when looking to create a more sustainable world.
+Bending Oak Farm is a woman run educational farm committed to our mission of showing people what is possible when looking to create a more sustainable world.
 Through classes, workshops, school tours, community programs and hands-on experiences, we look to demonstrate attainable practices to better the lives of all people as we move to a sustainable culture.
 We invite you to come and experience how you can create a more sustainable life for you, your family, friends and your community.

 Years in the Making of Bending Oak